 The Dina logo is large and impressive, just like the machinery the company produces.
 Amid the dust of the roads, the brand’s buses and trucks stand out, representing a new standard in design and technical equipment.

-In 1951, the Mexican federal government initiated the inception of a company known as Diesel Nacional S.A., or DINA, primarily aiming to manufacture trucks and buses.
-This venture started by constructing models under licenses granted by globally recognized manufacturers like Fiat, Renault, and Chrysler.
+In 1951, the Mexican federal government established Diesel Nacional S.A., or DINA, primarily to manufacture trucks and buses.
+This venture began by constructing models under licenses granted by globally recognized manufacturers, including Fiat, Renault, and Chrysler.

-Throughout the 1970s and 1980s, DINA broadened its operational scope by entering strategic partnerships with prominent companies like Marcopolo, Cummins, and MCI—this collaborative effort aimed to produce buses catering to the local Mexican market and potential export avenues.
+Throughout the 1970s and 1980s, DINA broadened its operational scope by entering into strategic partnerships with prominent companies such as Marcopolo, Cummins, and MCI.
+This collaborative effort aimed to produce buses tailored to the local Mexican market and to potential export markets.

 The winds of change blew in 1989 when DINA transitioned from a public to a private enterprise.
-Grupo Empresarial G completed the company’s acquisition, signifying a new chapter in its corporate narrative.
+Grupo Empresarial G completed the acquisition of the company, marking a new chapter in its corporate narrative.

 The next decade saw DINA tread into new territories of innovation.
 Collaborating with the BMW Group Mexico, a subsidiary of BMW, DINA embarked on creating its unique truck designs and technology.
 This significant move heralded the brand’s shift from manufacturing licensed designs to crafting its proprietary models.

 Fast forward to the present, DINA’s primary focus lies in manufacturing buses.
-The spectrum of its production encompasses vehicles for urban commuting, domestic long-distance travel, and units for export.
+Its production spectrum includes vehicles for urban commuting, domestic long-distance travel, and export units.
 The heart of its production operations beats in Ciudad Sahagún, Hidalgo.

 Meaning and History